Our Intent Statement.

 Deliver the core values, skills and understanding of the Early Years Foundation Stage and National Curriculum, which feature at the heart of all our learning.
 These are underpinned by our holistic school values and ethos.

-Our aim is to develop the secure foundations for lifelong success; to acquire knowledge as well as the skills needed to use and apply their knowledge in life.
+Our vision is for all children to develop secure foundations for lifelong success; to acquire knowledge as well as the skills needed to use and apply their knowledge in life.
 Children will be ready to take on the challenges of the next stage in their learning journey, able to concentrate, persevere, have imagination, be co-operative, have an enjoyment of discovery, demonstrate independence, achieve self-improvement and be curious.

 We have high standards and expectations for all, fostering ambition to reach (and exceed) their potential academically, physically and creatively, instilling resilience and determination to succeed and widen children’s aspirations.